Nathan Brown (Australian footballer, born 1978): Richmond playing career

-Brown had a titanium rod inserted into his tibia, and underwent extensive therapy and rehabilitation training over the following pre-season.
+Brown had a titanium rod inserted into his tibia, and he underwent extensive therapy and rehabilitation training over the following pre-season.
 Despite this, Brown would suffer further complications from his broken leg, among other injuries, eventually leading to his retirement at the end of the 2009 season.

 In 2007, with Richmond languishing at the bottom of the ladder, Brown did not play a match at senior level until Round 12, when Richmond defeated Melbourne by 49 points for its first win of the season, with Brown kicking three goals.